zachwvk/LinkedList/README.md

 This uses `last_m` to save a reference to the NULL pointer at the end of the Linked List.
 This allows appending to the Linked List without iterating over the entire list each time a message is received.

+See [this article](https://zachwvk.github.io/articles?LinkedList) for a longer read on the motivation and inner workings of this project.